kubewarden/community/CONTRIBUTOR_LADDER.md

 - [Stepping Down/Emeritus Process](#stepping-downemeritus-process)
 - [Contact](#contact)

 Hello!
-We are excited that you want to learn more about our project contributor ladder!
+We are excited that you want to learn more about contributing to the project!
 This contributor ladder outlines the different contributor roles within the project, along with the responsibilities and privileges that come with them.
 Community members generally start at the first levels of the "ladder" and advance up it as their involvement in the project grows.
 Our project members